troIIsmile/admin/README.md

 `npm run release-patch` (bumps version by 0.0.1)

 2. GitHub Actions will now generate a release called `bundle.rbxmx` in your "releases" section on GitHub

+## Rank Order

+trollsmile chooses the highest permission rank the player has.

+If the player has multiple ranks of the same permission, it will choose in this order:

+1. people array
+2. Group
+3. Gamepass
+4. Asset